shinrax2/dxvk-tool/README.md

 # dxvk-tool
-tool to install, update or remove dxvk installations
+tool to install, update or remove dxvk installations for windows

 # features
 - easy updating of all your dxvk installations